marcobiedermann/advent-of-code/2021/day/2/README.md

 ## --- Day 2: Dive! ---

-Now, you need to figure out how to <span title="Tank, I need a pilot program for a B212 helicopter.">pilot this thing</span>.
+Now, you need to figure out how to pilot this thing.

 It seems like the submarine can take a series of commands like `forward 1`, `down 2`, or `up 3`: